donile/codefights/linked-list/strategies.md

 ...
 ```

-Create variables to reference **special** nodes that will need to be accessed after they have been visited during iteration.
+If necessary, create variables that will reference **special** nodes that will need to be accessed after they have been visited during iteration.

 ```typescript
 ...